Flotomate/product_docs/source/support-portal-guide/request-management-requestor.rst

 Classify Requests
 =================

-Flotomate allows requesters to classify Requests, from the :ref:`details view <request-details-view-1>`, based on the following:
+Motadata allows requesters to classify Requests, from the :ref:`details view <request-details-view-1>`, based on the following:

 -  **Urgency**: Setting this label shows the Technicians which Requests to give priority.
 These are predefined labels that are immutable, and